BrianENguyen/brianenguyen.com/pages/blog/why-i-blog.md

 I plan on providing my blogs with the following:

--   **programming tutorials**  - these will be centered around web development, but I will focus on other programming fields too
+-   **programming** - these will be cover a wide range of topics, not just limited to my field in web development
--   **my life**  - I enjoy documenting it to preserve my memories and share my experiences with others.
-This will give you a better understanding of me beyond my passion for web development.
+-   **my life**  - I enjoy documenting my life to preserve my memories and share my experiences with others.
+This will give you a better understanding of me beyond my passion for programming.

+## What makes my blogs different?

+What I don&rsquo;t like about many online blogs is that they waste your time.
+For example, the author presents a blog about a certain topic.
+Then, they would give a brief history of that topic and other information that the reader doesn&rsquo;t care about

+**I value your time.** In these blogs, I focus on providing you with quality knowledge and insights while respecting your time.

+Additionally, I aim to focus on unique topics.
+These blogs won&rsquo;t be your typical *React vs. Vue* or *What is useState in React?*.
+Instead, I will delve into lesser-explored topics that go beyond the mainstream.